-Quick Plot Summary: Released in 2010, Kick-Ass is a Action, Crime film directed by Matthew Vaughn.
+Quick Plot Summary: Released in 2010, Kick-Ass is a Action, Crime film directed by Matthew Vaughn, written by Matthew Vaughn.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Aaron Taylor-Johnson.
+As part of the Kick-Ass Collection, it provides a scannable look at the movie's central conflict involving Aaron Taylor-Johnson as Dave Lizewski / Kick-Ass.

 In this high-octane feature, Matthew Vaughn establishes a narrative structure that follows a classic action blueprint: establishing the protagonist's world, introducing a formidable antagonist, and escalating the stakes.
 Dave Lizewski is an unnoticed high school student and comic book fan who one day decides to become a super-hero, even though he has no powers, training or meaningful reason to do so.
 The film balances spectacular set pieces with character moments for Aaron Taylor-Johnson, ensuring the action serves the story rather than overwhelming it.